Lifetime of Opportunities

 The ability to read is instrumental in health outcomes, housing access, workforce advancement, and quality of life.
 Committed to providing a lifetime of opportunities, DSACO is pleased to connect our adult membership with qualified educators for 1:1 instruction.
 Tutors will administer a pre-assessment and work in partnership with adult learners and their families to establish goals.
 This program aims to provide meaningful educational experiences for adults with Down syndrome who are no longer served on an IEP and are motivated to improve their reading skills.
 Find out more information here…

-DSACO is pleased to offer The First Tee® Program through the Down Syndrome Golf Academy (DSGA).
+DSACO is pleased to offer The First Tee® Program through our 10-week Golf Academy.
 The program focuses on learning all aspects of the game of golf while including the nine core values: Honesty, Integrity, Sportsmanship, Respect, Confidence, Responsibility, Perseverance, Courtesy, and Judgement.
 This program accepts all who are 12 and older and is open to all skills levels!
+Golf Academy typically runs from early June through mid-August.

 Twice a month, DSACO will host 60 minutes of step-by-step instructions via Zoom.
 Time will be incorporated to discuss cooking terms, how-to ideas, gadgets, food and kitchen safety, etc. Recipes will be kept simple, will not require use of complex tools, and will consist of basic ingredients commonly found in most kitchens.
 Some recipes will be gluten free or offer a gluten free option.